ryanmio/LittleFallsVA/exampleSite/content/english/store/product-4.md

 draft: false
 ---

-Show your support for the renaming movement with a comfortable and stylish Little Falls crew neck sweatshirt.
+Cozy up in this blue crew neck sweatshirt while showing your support for the renaming movement to Little Falls.
+Stay warm and stylish as you advocate for a more inclusive community.